-2019 could be the year of artificial intelligence (AI) in IT service management (ITSM).
-To better understand why this may be the case, let’s take a closer look at AI, how it works and the benefits associated with it.
+2023 could be the year of artificial intelligence (AI) in IT service management (ITSM).
+To gain deeper insights into this matter, let’s explore AI, its functioning, and its associated benefits.

 What Is AI?